Why This Canadian Potato Chip Flavor Is So Good

 With their packages often emblazoned with a Canadian maple leaf, All-Dressed Chips read as an international creation.
 Davilla says people are looking for more global flavors as our world increasingly becomes more connected and travel TV shows take off.

-Fast forward a handful of years and the All-Dressed flavor trickled down into my home state of Maine, where it was produced by the company Humpty Dumpty and distributed all across the state.
+Fast forward a handful of years and the all dressed flavor trickled down into Maine, where it was produced by the company Humpty Dumpty and distributed all across the state.
 Canadian companies and regional brands in the US have been doling out the product for years, but it wasn’t until Frito-Lay rolled out All Dressed Ruffles in 2016 and Whole Foods developed their version of the flavor that these chips became popular in the United States.
-Today, variations on the chips available all across the country, on store shelves and online.
+Today, variations on the chips available all across the country, on store shelves, and online.
 Plus, it’s one of Ruffles’ top 10 flavors nationwide, according to Sadira Furlow, the Vice President of Marketing for Lay’s Ruffles, Fritos, and Funyuns.

 Of course you can get the Canadian version of the chips across the northern border, but many American brands have adopted the flavor as well.
 If you want to get your hands on a bag and taste the craze for yourself, here’s where to find them.